The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Methods

 The parameters $c_{j}$ are \emph{ordered intercepts}, such that $c_{-1}<c_{0}$, and are generally referred to as \emph{thresholds} (or cutoffs) of a latent construction of the model \citep{agresti2010analysis}.
-The parameters $\boldsymbol{\beta}_{j}$ are regression parameters, with generic element ${\beta}_{j,p}$ with $p\in \{1, \dots, P\}$, representing the effect of $p$--th covariate on the cumulative log-odds, when other covariates are considered fixed.
+The parameters $\boldsymbol{\beta}_{j}$ are regression parameters, with generic element ${\beta}_{j,p}$ with $p\in \{1, \dots, P\}$.
 Notably, the regression coefficients $\boldsymbol{\beta}_{j}$ vary across outcome thresholds $j$.
 Consequently, the overall parameter $\boldsymbol{B}=( {\boldsymbol{\beta}_{-1}} , {\boldsymbol{\beta}_{0}})$ forms a $P\times 2$ matrix.
 Without additional constraints, the parameters in $\boldsymbol{B}$ remain unrestricted.
-In this formulation, the model can be seen as a reparameterization of a multinomial logistic model with constrained intercepts, which preserves the natural ordering of the response categories when $\boldsymbol{x} = \boldsymbol{0}$.
+In this formulation, the model can be viewed as a reparameterization of a multinomial logistic model with constrained intercepts, thereby preserving the natural ordering of the response categories when $\boldsymbol{x} = \boldsymbol{0}$.
 Under this construction, a positive (negative) value of ${\beta}_{j, p}$ indicates a linear increase (decrease) of the cumulative log-odds presented in Equation \eqref{eq:cumulativelogits}, when the $p$--th covariate increases from $x_p$ to $x_p+\delta$, for some $\delta>0$.
 As usual in logistic models, this translates into an increased (decreased) probability of observing $y \leq j$.